-The Swedish Fire Torch is a great addition to any base camp or bug-out area.
-The fire it generates feeds itself, and the contraption is easy to use and build.
-The technique has been used for many years in Scandinavian countries.
+The Swedish fire log is a great addition to any base camp or bug-out area.
+The fire it generates feeds itself, lasting for anywhere between 2 and 5 hours (depending on the size of the log), and the contraption is easy to build and use.

-For those who are unfamiliar, a Swedish Fire Torch (sometimes called a Swedish log candle or Canadian Candle), is a fairly large, perpendicular log with three even saw slices.
+For those who are unfamiliar, a Swedish Fire log (sometimes called a Swedish log candle, Swedish fire torch, or Canadian Candle), is a fairly large, perpendicular log with three even saw slices.

-Once constructed, there are four primary uses for the apparatus.
+Once constructed, there are several uses for it.
 It can be used to produce light, boil water in a kettle on its flat top, slow roast a kebab of meat, and give off steady, reliable heat.

 Tips Before Making a Fire Torch